Władysław Łuszczkiewicz: Life

 Łuszczkiewicz began to teach art while still a student himself.
 His beloved Kraków was under the military rule of Austria-Hungary, and all fields of education were grossly neglected.
 He often gave private art classes for free to struggling artists. Łuszczkiewicz was nominated as professor at the Academy in 1877.
 Among his students (aside from Matejko) were the future luminaries of Polish art of the turn-of-the-century including Artur Grottger, Aleksander Kotsis, Józef Mehoffer, Jacek Malczewski, Stanisław Wyspiański and Wojciech Weiss.
 He introduced them to plein-air painting by organizing trips to places of historical significance outside the city.

 In 1883 he was chosen as director of the National Museum in Kraków.
-In 1886 he and curator Teodor Nieczui-Ziemięcki entered Konstanty Schmidt-Ciążyński's engraved gem collection into the inventory of the National Museum.
+In 1886 he and curator Teodor Nieczuja-Ziemięcki entered Konstanty Schmidt-Ciążyński's engraved gem collection into the inventory of the National Museum.
 In 1893/95 he served as rector of the Academy of Fine Arts.
 His own historical paintings filled with knowledge of period artifacts and costume, were a great source of inspiration for Jan Matejko.
 They often came into being as pictorial representations of his scientific discoveries and literature on the subject.
 He stopped painting towards the end of his life and turned entirely to writing and art conservation advocacy.
 In recognition of his work, Łuszczkiewicz was awarded the title of doctor honoris causa of the Jagiellonian University in 1900, and died in Kraków prior to award ceremony in the same year.
 He was married to Malwina Ramloff (1858) and had four children: Napoleon, Zofia, Wojciech Józef, and Maria.